The Pros and Cons of Engineered Hardwood

 WHAT ENGINEERED WOOD IS MADE OF

 Engineered hardwood is made of several layers of wood.
-The bottom layer of engineered hardwood consists of plywood material and the top layer is a veneer of real hardwood that has a “wear layer” measured with it.
+The bottom layer of engineered hardwood consists of plywood core and the top layer is a veneer of real hardwood that has a “wear layer” measured with it.
 Each layer is built in different directions.
-The way it's built is a preventative measure to help against warping and bowing if moisture was to hit it.
-Regular hardwood does not have this as a feature.
+The way it’s built is a preventative measure to help against warping and bowing if moisture was to hit it.
+Regular solid hardwood flooring does not have this as a feature.

+Engineered hardwood flooring stands up to humidity and temperature extremely well.
 The way engineered hardwood is constructed allows it to be water resistant but it is not waterproof.
 Regardless, this aspect allows it to be more appealing than regular hardwood resulting in it being more commonly used today.
-Our customers love the look and feel of engineered hardwood because once installed you can’t really tell it's not pure hardwood since the top layer is.
+Our customers love the look and feel of engineered hardwood because once installed you can’t really tell it’s not pure hardwood since the top layer is.
 Two cons of engineered hardwood is that it can scratch in comparison to laminate or vinyl and that it requires maintenance since it is made of real wood.
 That said, your finish is important in regards to scratching and maintenance for example oil wood floors may not show scratches as easily compared to lacquer flooring but it does require periodic re-oiling as lacquer floors do not.
 If you want a natural looking floor with a reasonable price engineered hardwood may be for you.

 Janka rating is an important factor when determining durability of a hardwood.
 Each hardwood is given a certain janka score that will let you know how it compares to other hardwood and the overall durability of the wood.
-We sell White oak, Maple, and Walnut engineered wood floors.
+We sell White oak, Maple, and Walnut engineered hardwood floors.
 Our European White Oak has a janka rating of 1360 which places the hardwood somewhere in the middle of the spectrum.
 Walnut has a janka rating of 1010 which places it on the lower end of the spectrum and Maple has a janka rating of 1450 which places it in the high middle of the spectrum.

 SANDING & REFINISHING

 A wood wear layer determines how many times the wood can be sanded and refinished.
 Engineered hardwood can be made with a 2mm wear layer and can be made with 10mm+ wear layers.
-We suggest an industry standard of 4mm that allows you to sand and refinish a few times which results in the flooring lasting 25+ years.
+We suggest an industry standard of 4mm that allows you the ability to sand and refinish a few times which results in the flooring lasting 25+ years.

 At ADM Flooring our floors come in 2 finishes: Lacquer and Oil.
 Lacquer floors are recommended to be vacuumed once a week and lightly mopped with a slightly damp applicator pad.
 Oil floors are also recommended to be vacuumed and mopped once a week however it is also recommended to use the woca oil refresher spray after noticeable wear to rejuvenate oiled wood floors.